-- the corporation claims the federal ACRS/MACRS deduction for property placed in service either in or outside New York State after 1980, in tax periods beginning before 1985; or - the corporation claims the federal ACRS/MACRS deduction for property placed in service outside New York State in tax periods beginning after 1984, and before tax periods beginning in 1994, and the corporation made the election to continue using the IRC section 167 depreciation modification for the property (see TSB-M-99(1)(C)); or - the corporation claims the 30%/50% federal special depreciation under IRC section 168(k) for property (excluding qualified resurgence zone property described in section 208.9(q) of Article 9-A of the Tax Law or qualified New York liberty zone property described in IRC section 1400L(b)(2)) placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002; or - the corporation disposes this year of either ACRS/MACRS property, or property for which you claimed the 30%/50% federal special depreciation and the New York depreciation modifications applied to the property in any prior years.
+- the corporation claims the federal ACRS/MACRS deduction for property placed in service either in or outside New York State after 1980, in tax periods beginning before 1985; or - the corporation claims the federal ACRS/MACRS deduction for property placed in service outside New York State in tax periods beginning after 1984, and before tax periods beginning in 1994, and the corporation made the election to continue using the IRC section 167 depreciation modification for the property (see TSB-M-99(1)(C)); or

+- the corporation claims the 30%/50% federal special depreciation under IRC section 168(k) for qualified property (excluding qualified resurgence zone property described in Tax Law, Article 9-A, section 208.9(q) or qualified New York liberty zone property described in IRC section 1400L(b)(2)) placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002; or - the corporation disposes this year of either ACRS/MACRS property, or property for which you claimed the 30%/50% federal special depreciation and the New York depreciation modifications applied to the property in any prior years.

 If this line applies, complete Form CT-399.
-Include the amount from Form CT-399, Part I, line 3, column I, or, if you disposed of property this year, use the amount from CT-399, Part III, line 10, column B.
+Include the amount from Form CT-399, line 3, column I, or, if you disposed of property this year, use the amount from CT-399, line 10, column B.